On discrete integrable equations with convex variational principles: Introduction

-Finally, in Section~\ref{sec:circle_patterns} a geometric interpretation of generalized $(\textnormal{Q}3)$-equations as Euclidean and hyperbolic circle patterns (with conical singularities) is presented.
-The convexity of the corresponding functionals plays a crucial role in the theory of circle patterns \cite{BSp04}.
+Finally, we present a geometric interpretation of the solutions to the (generalized) discrete Laplace-type equations corresponding to $(\textnormal{Q}3)$ as Euclidean and hyperbolic circle patterns with conical singularities in Section~\ref{sec:circle_patterns}.
+Note that the convexity of the functionals plays a crucial role in the variational description of circle patterns by the first author and Springborn in \cite{BSp04}.
+Our geometric interpretation of $(\textnormal{Q}3)$ turns out to be closely connected to the paper \cite{BoMeSu05} of the first author, Mercat, and Suris.
+In their paper, they discussed integrable circle patterns and discrete integrability of a system of cross-ratio equations.
+Their notions of integrability fit well to ours in terms of the parameters of the discrete Laplace-type equations.